Vehicle & Driver · Traction Devices

 I can't use regular cable chains because there's not enough clearance in the wheel well.
 What other approved traction devices can I use?

-It is recommended you consult the vehicle owner's manual to see what the manufacturer suggests.
-The following alternative traction devices are certified by their manufacturer as meeting or exceeding chain requirements in accordance with WAC 204-24-035 and are therefore considered approved for use when "Chains Required" signs are posted:
+It is recommended the vehicle consult their owner's manual to see what the manufacturer suggests be used as a traction device for their vehicle.
+The following alternative traction devices are certified by their manufacturer as meeting or exceeding chain requirements in accordance with WAC 204-24-035 which are therefore considered approved for use when "Chains Required"signs are posted in Washington State provided that the product meets the requirements for use set forward by the manufacturer (see the Alternative Traction Devices Chart for additional detail):

 Where can I find information on the chain requirements for vehicles and combinations over 10,000 pounds GVW?